stryker-mutator/stryker-js/packages/core/README.md

 ### `testRunnerNodeArgs` [`string[]`]

 Default: `[]`
-Command line: `--testRunnerNodeArgs --inspect-brk,--cpu-prof`
+Command line: `--testRunnerNodeArgs "--inspect-brk --cpu-prof"`
 Config file: `testRunnerNodeArgs: ['--inspect-brk', '--cpu-prof']`

 Configure arguments to be passed as exec arguments to the test runner child process.
-For example, running Stryker with `--timeoutMS 9999999 --concurrency 1 --testRunnerNodeArgs --inspect-brk` will allow you to debug the test runner child process.
+For example, running Stryker with `--timeoutMS 9999999 --concurrency 1 --testRunnerNodeArgs "--inspect-brk"` will allow you to debug the test runner child process.
 See `execArgv` of [`child_process.fork`](https://nodejs.org/api/child_process.html#child_process_child_process_fork_modulepath_args_options).

 <a name="thresholds"></a>
 ### `thresholds` [`object`]